 Exercise

+Held at King David Aquatic Center, 27300 Cedar Rd, Cleveland, OH 44122 every Friday, 1:00-2:00pm.
 Participants will explore different ways to exercise in an aquatic environment to build strength, endurance and improve balance after cancer treatment.
 Each class will focus on a different topic related to aquatic exercise.
+First priority to those with a cancer diagnosis/survivors and/or those trying this series for the first time.
 Participants are encouraged but not required to complete all classes in this series.
-Facilitator: Sandy Conochan ATC, PTA.
 Instructor: Joy Nowels, Exercise Specialist, ACSM Certified, Ai Chi Certified, Arthritis Foundation Certified Aquatic Program Leader

 Exercise